MarcusKubis9/Fortress-Overhauled/README.md

 Fortress: Overhauled is an overhaul pack for the mod known as "Fortress Connected"

+## WARNING: THIS OVERHAUL PACKAGE MAY CHANGE WEAPON SELECTION AND LOADOUT PRESETS!
+PROCEED WITH CAUTION!

-This package aims to be a more dumbed-down version of FC that retains the improvements and fixes but removes most custom classes and weapons.
+This package aims to be a sort of bridge in-between Lambda Fortress: Extended and Fortress Connected, which has a few new classes and weapons but fewer than FC. while keeping QOL or major additions like L4D.

-In my eyes, this package should've been what Fortress Connected was from the start. an improved version of LFE, with fixes, a few new weapons, and new major additions, like L4D and MVM support.

-No disrespect to the Fortress Connected devs, it's your mod so you choose what to do with it.
-I am simply making this to hopefully open the door to a wider audience who want an experience closer to the original LFE

-#
+I'm also planning this package to be less goofy than FC.

 FAQ: